peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### getEntries
     public final java.util.Collection<java.util.Map.Entry<CBORObject,​CBORObject>> getEntries() Gets a collection of the key/value pairs stored in this CBOR object, if it's a map.
-Returns one entry for each key/value pair in the map in an undefined order.
+Returns one entry for each key/value pair in the map.
+In general, the order in which those entries occur is undefined unless this is a map created using the NewOrderedMap method.

 **Returns:**